Opeyemi-tech/North-America-Retails-Sales-Analysis/README.md

 ```
 ## Findings/Results
 ##### Average Delivery Days by Product Sub-Category
-- Chairs & Bookcases take an average of 32 days for delivery.
-- Furnishings take slightly longer, averaging 34 days.
-###### The longer delivery times for Tables and Furnishings may indicate supply chain inefficiencies or higher demand.
+The longer delivery times for Tables and Furnishings may indicate supply chain inefficiencies or higher demand.
 Optimizing logistics or inventory management in these categories could improve delivery speed and customer satisfaction.
+##### Average Delivery Days by Customer Segment
+Corporate orders are experiencing longer delivery times due to bulk purchases and or special handling requirements.
+Optimizing logistics for corporate clients could improve efficiency, while maintaining fast delivery for Home Office customers helps retain their satisfaction.
+##### Fastest and Slowest Delivered Products
+- Top 5 Fastest-Delivered Products: These items have significantly shorter delivery times, ensuring quick customer fulfillment.
+- Bottom 5 Slowest-Delivered Products: These take the longest to ship, potentially causing delays and dissatisfaction.
+###### Analyzing why certain products experience delays—whether due to supply chain issues, warehouse inefficiencies, or high demand—can help improve delivery speed.
+Addressing these bottlenecks will lead to better customer satisfaction and operational efficiency.

+##### Most Profitable Product Sub-Category
+Invest more in Chairs, Furnishings, Bookcases, Tables, because these high-profit sub-categories could boost overall profitability.
+##### Most Profitable Customer Segment
+The Consumer segment is the most profitable, indicating a strong customer base.
+This makes it a key focus for marketing efforts and retention strategies to drive continued growth.
+###### Most Profitable Customer Segment
+The most profitable customers include Laura Armstrong, Joe Elijah, Seth Vernon, Quincy Jones, and Maria Etezadi.
+They are valuable to the business, and offering them personalized deals or loyalty programs could encourage repeat purchases.